Public Information and the Internet

 The Internet provides users with opportunities to learn and communicate.
 It is a limitless resource for acquiring information and interacting on a global scale.
-These capabilities, however, come with a price tag on an individual’s privacy, so it is important to take proper steps to avoid personal information from being transmitted throughout the Internet.
+But it comes with a price tag on an individual’s privacy.
+It is important to take proper steps to avoid personal information from being transmitted throughout the Internet.
 If you have questions concerning Internet privacy, the following government agencies might have additional information:

 445 Minnesota Street, Suite 1400